Bridging Local and Global Knowledge via Transformer in Board Games: Experiments

-Given that the proposed ResTNet allows for various combinations, we first evaluate different 6-block network configurations in 9x9 Go.
+We use 6-block in 9x9 Go.
 Each residual block consists of 256 filters, whereas each Transformer block comprises 81 ($9\times9$) tokens with an embedding size of 256.
-Detailed settings are provided in the appendix \ref{appendix:9x9Go_training}.
 Table \ref{tab:simulation_paras} lists the 6-block networks we evaluated, along with their inference time and the number of parameters.
 These networks can be further categorized into four types.
 First, the AlphaZero-like networks, comprising solely of convolutional neural networks, i.e., \texttt{6R}.
-Second, the purely Transformer-based networks, similar to ViT, which rely entirely on attention mechanisms, i.e., \texttt{6T}.
-Third, the CoAtNet-like networks which begin with a series of residual blocks and followed by Transformer blocks, such as \texttt{5R1T}, \texttt{4R2T}, etc. Finally, the networks with interleavings of residual and Transformer blocks, such as \texttt{RTRRRT}, \texttt{RRTRRT}, etc. Considering the inference time, we only explore permutations that include two Transformer blocks and four residual blocks, with one Transformer block at the end.
+Second, the ViT-like networks, consisting purely Transformer-based networks, i.e., \texttt{6T}.
+Third, the CoAtNet-like networks begin with a series of residual blocks followed by Transformer blocks, such as \texttt{5R1T}, \texttt{4R2T}, etc. Finally, the networks with interleavings of residual and Transformer blocks, such as \texttt{RTRRRT}, \texttt{RRTRRT}, etc. Considering the inference time, we only explore permutations that include two Transformer blocks and four residual blocks, with one Transformer block at the end to facilitate global information extraction\footnote{We also try placing R at the end, but it leads to worse results, similar to the finding in computer vision.}.
 Note that these four categories are all encompassed within our proposed ResTNet.

-From Table \ref{tab:simulation_paras}, we observe that residual blocks use more parameters than Transformer blocks but yield faster inference time.
-For instance, \texttt{6R} utilizes the most parameters among all networks (7.146M) but has the fastest inference time (3.067 ms).
-In contrast, \texttt{6T} has the fewest parameters (3.358M) but the slowest inference time (8.13 ms).
-Within the CoAtNet-like configurations, an increase in the number of Transformer blocks corresponds to a decrease in the number of parameters and an increase in the inference time.
-This is due to the computationally intensive attention calculations required by Transformer blocks.
-However, the inference time of \texttt{RRTRRT} is slower than \texttt{4R2T}, indicating that the interleaving of \texttt{R} and \texttt{T} blocks in \texttt{RRTRRT} requires additional overhead for feature conversion.